-We are committed to working in partnership with parents and carers in supporting children's development in all areas, including behaviour, as far as we are able, and we take into account children's age and stage of development.
-We recognise that there may be different expectations for children's behaviour at home and at Nursery.
+We are committed to working in partnership with parents and carers in supporting children's development in all areas, including behaviour, and we take into account children's age and stage of development.
+We recognise that there may be different expectations for children's behaviour at home and at nursery.
 We therefore work closely with parents/carers to explain the ways in which we promote positive behaviour and to explain the ways we can work together to promote the same message to children.

-Our Nursery commitments to and from each other, are concerned with safety, care and respect for each other and other children.
+Our nursery commitments to and from each other, are concerned with safety, care and respect for each other.
 We keep the rules to a minimum and ensure that these are age and stage appropriate.
 We regularly involve children in the process of setting rules to encourage cooperation and participation and ensure children gain understanding of the expectations of behaviour relevant to them as a unique child.